 Tables that can be set up in different ways are called many things: modular tables, folding tables, training tables, and reconfigurable tables.
 We build hundreds of these tables every year for clients who want to use their rooms in multiple ways.
-Since we offer unlimited choice of sizes and shapes, we will give you the best solution for your room and functional requirements.
-Here’s the most common questions about modular tables:
+Since we offer an unlimited choice of sizes and shapes, we can build you the best solution for your room and meet your functional requirements.
+Here are the most common questions about modular conference room tables:

 Mixed shape tables still allow a variety of uses for the room.
 Here are some layouts we did for the project above:

 Even a very simple scheme, with one rectangular size and one polygon, can provide for many setups:

 When you order a table from Paul Downs, we’ll work with you to figure out what combination of different shapes works best for your room and your different meeting types.

 Most modular conference room table sets include rectangular tables with a 2:1 proportion of long to short side.
 The actual dimensions will vary: 30” x 60”, 33” x 66”, and 36” x 72” are very common.
 We frequently use a 3:1 proportion, as it is more efficient.
 Two 30” x 90” tables seat the same number of people as three 30” x 60” tables, but costs less, as there are fewer tops to make and fewer legs to install.
 We always look for an opportunity to do the job with fewer tables.

 Square tables are also very common.
 36” x 36” is the smallest size that works for most situations, as anything smaller results in the users kicking each other under the table.
 We prefer to make squares in 48” x 48”, 54” x 54”, and 60” x 60” size.
 These can be used individually to seat 4 to 8 people each, or added together to make a good sized boardroom table: